sgoldenlab/simba/docs/Tutorial_tools.md

 3. In the `Resolution` drop-down menu, select the resolution of the output video.
 > Note 1: Select `Video 1` in the `Resolution` drop-down menu to use the resolution of Video 1 as the resolution of the output video.
 > Note 2: Select `Video 2` in the `Resolution` drop-down menu to use the resolution of Video 2 as the resolution of the output video.
 4. To vertically concatenate the videos, click the `Vertical concatenation` radio-button.
 To horizontally concatenate the videos, click the `Horizontal concatenation` radio-button.
 The resolution choosen in Step 3 refers to the height or width depending on which type of concatenation (vertical vs horizontal).
+5. Click `Run` to perform the concatenation.
+The file-path of the output video will be printed in the main SimBA terminal window (the file will be located in the same directory as the `First video path` with the `_concat.mp4` suffix.

 ### Print mode info
 Use this tool to get the model information (e.g., number of features, number of trees used to create a model) from a model `.sav` file in SimBA.